single-spa/self-hosted-shared-dependencies/README.md

   // see if it needs to build the package version or not
   skipPackagesAtUrl: 'https://cdn.example.com/npm/',

-  // Optional, defaults to the output of "npm get registry".
+  // Optional, defaults to the public npm registry.
   // When provided, this allows you to specify the npm registry
   // which is then used to fetch all packages.
   npmRegistry: 'https://registry.npmjs.org/',